Ratstail91/Toy/c-api/toy_interpreter_h.md

 ### void Toy_initInterpreter(Toy_Interpreter* interpreter)

-This function initializes the `Toy_Interpreter`.
+This function initializes the interpreter.
 It allocates memory for internal systems such as the stack, and zeroes-out systems that have yet to be invoked.
 Internally, it also invokes `Toy_resetInterpreter` to initialize the environment.

 ### void Toy_runInterpreter(Toy_Interpreter* interpreter, const unsigned char* bytecode, size_t length)